ekarademir/thorlabs-kinesis/README.md

 The version I'm using to map the libraries is **1.14.4.0 64 Bit**

+This project emerged as a need to use it with Thorlabs BSC201, BSC203, and LTS150.
+So examples are tested with those controllers on Windows 7 with Python 3.6.
-This project emerged as a need to use it with **Thorlabs KCube DC Servo**.
+Part of this project emerged as a need to use it with **Thorlabs KCube DC Servo**.
 So examples are tested with those controllers on Windows 10 with Python 3.6.

 Binding methodology is inspired by